Queen Elizabeth placed me in charge of Englands Defense works

 Rose for an example and it is about to the proper scale.

-That is: How to mount a successful invasion of the Tower of London without modern weapons and without your fathers gold card to buy tickets with.
+This is: How to mount a successful invasion of the Tower of London without modern weapons and without your fathers gold card to buy tickets with.

 William told us about that vulnerability and told us he had just discovered it.
-The tower had been built about 500 years before when there no large ships.
+The tower had been built about 500 years before when there were almost no large ships.
 He pointed out to us how easily that scenario could succeed.

 Then we figured out how to rig a chain at the bridge if they tried to escape up river.